servo/servo.org/_posts/2024-08-27-building-browser.md

 At the same time, Servo is a huge project, with many potential improvements still to come, so we want to reflect on our progress and decide on our priorities.
 Here are some directions that are worth pursuing.

-### Are we browser yet?
+### Benchmarking and metrics

-We are building a page, [arewebrowseryet.com](https://servo.zulipchat.com/#narrow/stream/263398-general/topic/arewebrowseryet.2Ecom), in the hope of gathering the strength of the community to help us display the statistics of supported CSS properties and web APIs in Servo by [popularity order](https://chromestatus.com/metrics/css/popularity) and benchmark results such as jetstream2 and speedometer3.
+We want to gather the strength of the community to help us clear out the statistics of supported CSS properties and web APIs in Servo by [popularity order](https://chromestatus.com/metrics/css/popularity) and benchmark results such as jetstream2 and speedometer3.
+[@sagudev](https://github.com/sagudev) already started [a subset of jetstream3](https://speedometer-9x8.pages.dev/) to experiment.
 We hope this will eventually give newcomers a better overview of Servo.

 ### Script triage